FLStepCode/FPGA-multicore-soft-CPU/README.md

 ![noc](https://github.com/FLStepCode/FPGA-multicore-soft-CPU/blob/main/doc/cosim.png?raw=true)

 ### Key features
-* A 4x4 mesh NoC which uses an XY algorithm, which have AXI-stream interfaces as connections;
+* A 4x4 mesh NoC which uses an XY algorithm and cut-through routing, and has AXI-stream interfaces as connections;
 * NoC routers connect to local nodes using an AXI-to-AXIS bridge, which turns a AXI stream interface into a full fledged AXI;
 * Uses cosimulation principles to accelerate modelling and performance measurement (FPGA modelling is around 250,000x faster than conventional simulation in my case);
 * Uses Questa/cocotb+Questa for simulation;